 2 Certified Reference Materials (CRM) are used to check data accuracy by comparing the labgenerated results with the certified concentrations and uncertainty limits for the reference materials.
 Three CRM samples (currently the CRM used is 'AGAL-10') are included in each analytical batch as 'unknowns', and analysed as for field samples.
 Note that the CRM analysis does not include the sediment preparation steps of sieving and drying prior to digestion and ICP-MS analysis, and therefore the CRM results may not completely reflect the total variation for field sediment sample analyses.
 3 Bulk Reference Sediment (BRS) are 'in-house' reference materials made up from bulk sediments sampled from two estuarine sites in 2011; one, more contaminated, muddy site from Middlemore (Tāmaki Estuary), and another, less contaminated, sandy site from Meola Outer Zone (Central Waitematā Harbour).
 Multiple replicates from each of these BRS are analysed with each batch of annual RSCMP monitoring samples and the results analysed to assess ongoing trends and variability.
+Details of BRS preparation are given in Mills (2016a).

-provided a threshold for reporting meaningful trends of ±2% of the median per year was applied.
+provided a threshold for reporting meaningful trends of $\pm 2\%$ of the median per year was applied.
 The trends have therefore been assessed using the raw data, rather than using any correction for elevated 2017-19 results.